 The Monroe Park Campus did not experience these issues, so we will continue to operate parking sales on a first come, first served basis for this campus.
 We will continue to evaluate the sales experience each semester, in partnership with VCU administrative leaders, to determine the most effective solutions for each campus.

 No. Parking demand typically outweighs space availability on the MCV Campus.
 Participants will be awarded permits using a random number generator.

-Parking options for Spring 2020 can be found at https://parking.vcu.edu/parking/students/options-and-rates/.
+Parking options can be found at https://parking.vcu.edu/parking/students/options-and-rates/.

-In the event you are not awarded an MCV Campus permit, you are welcome to participate in the Monroe Park Campus parking sale on November 14.
+In the event you are not awarded an MCV Campus permit, you are welcome to participate in the Monroe Park Campus parking sale.
 The West Broad St. Deck is close to the Pulse bus line and is just a short 10-minute ride to the Medical Center stop on the MCV Campus.
 As a VCU student, you can ride the GRTC bus system at no cost.
 Please note, permits are sold on a first come, first served basis on the Monroe Park Campus.

 In order to purchase a parking permit, you must be registered for classes and have no outstanding parking citations.
 If neither of these situations apply to you, please contact customer service at email@example.com.